rust142/rust142/README.md

   Hi there 👋

-I Fullstack JavaScript.
+  I Fullstack Developer.
 You can also find me on twitter 🌹

   <br/><br/>
   <p align="center">
   <b>SKILLS & LANGUAGE</b>